gertscha/dotfiles/neovim/.config/nvim/README.md

 <leader>n               Go to file 2
 <leader>b               Go to file 3
 <leader>v               Go to file 4
-<C-k>                   Go to previous file in swap list
+<A-h>                   Go to previous file in swap list
-<C-l>                   Go to next file in swap list
+<A-l>                   Go to next file in swap list
 ```

 ## Completion - blink